cbrown5/impact-eval-app/memory-bank/systemPatterns.md

 - Simple to distribute and use in classroom settings

 ### Configurable Parameters
 All calculation coefficients and display settings are centralized in the CONFIG object, allowing for easy adjustment without modifying core logic.
+This includes:

+- **Simple Mode**: A toggle-able mode that enforces specific habitat rules (no-take sites only have habitat 1)
+- **Display Settings**: Visual elements like the fishing pressure gradient arrow
+- **Calculation Coefficients**: Parameters for the biomass calculation formula

 ### Dynamic Grid Generation
 The grid is generated dynamically based on configuration parameters, allowing for: